[email protected] | P (202) 624-3288

 Stephen has utilized his expertise in federal investigations and litigation to design and teach three law school courses on the subject.
 He has also lectured on a wide range of issues, including Title IX, Title VII, and LGBTQI rights.

 Stephen is a cum laude graduate of the University of Michigan Law School, where he won multiple awards for his moot court advocacy, including a National Championship at the Navy JAG Moot Court Competition.
 Stephen also served as Managing Editor of the Michigan Journal of Environmental and Administrative Law.

-Stephen is licensed to practice law in New York, Pennsylvania, and the U.S. District Court for the Western District of Pennsylvania.
+Stephen is licensed to practice law in Washington, D.C., New York, Pennsylvania, and the U.S. District Court for the Western District of Pennsylvania.

 - J.D., University of Michigan Law School, cum laude

 - B.A., Philosophy & Political Science, University of Michigan, cum laude

 - Assistant United States Attorney, Western District of Pennsylvania